tongson/Gimokod/README.md

 channels are monitored for security vulnerabilities affecting supported packages.
 Keeping the base system small has the added benefit of needing less work with keeping abreast with essential updates.

-  The `core` and `main` repositories are meant to host stable packages.
-Packages will only be updated (or preferrably patched) immediately if any serious security vulnerabilities are reported.
-The `testing` repository will contain updated versions of packages.
-This policy will be put into practice once Gimokod is used in production systems.

   Built-in tests of the following packages are run and checked for 0 unexpected
 failures: